ARK GameUserSettings.ini Generator

 The GameUserSettings.ini file is where most ARK server admins spend 90% of their config time.
 It controls server identity (name, passwords, max players), the multipliers that define how your server feels (taming speed, harvest amount, XP rates), structure damage and decay, PvP rules, and the cryopod behavior that ARK: Survival Ascended introduced.
 The other config file, Game.ini, handles the deeper stuff like breeding multipliers and per-level stat scaling.

 This generator turns every relevant GameUserSettings.ini setting into a slider, number field, or toggle with a plain-English explanation.
 You change what you care about, leave the rest at defaults, hit Copy, and paste the result into your server's GameUserSettings.ini file.
 Done.
+Every setting is verified against the ARK server configuration reference and kept current as Wildcard patches — we reference the docs, we just make them readable.

 Where does GameUserSettings.ini actually live?